 The Stacey Doukas Memorial Scholarship is awarded to photojournalism students.
 When available, awards are approximately $1,000 an academic year.
 Stacey was a student at San Francisco State when her car overturned on a Bay Area freeway and she died.
 Her family established scholarship to remember her free spirit and love of life.

-The John & Douglas Fang Memorial Scholarship honors the memory of John Fang, the late publisher of the San Francisco Independent, by providing support, when available, to journalism majors in good academic standing.
+The John, James and Douglas Fang Scholarship honors the memory of John Fang, the late publisher of AsianWeek and the San Francisco Independent, and his sons by providing support, when available, to journalism majors in good academic standing.
 Applicants are called upon to make a strong case in favor of diversity in journalism, a major concern of Mr. Fang.
+Scholarship announcement: https://journalism.sfsu.edu/scholarship-announcement-john-james-douglas-...

 The Frank McCulloch Investigative Reporting Scholarship